It helps to understand what causes people to buy a particular product.

 When Apple released the first iPod.
-It used a catch phrase that has become a marketing case study:
+It used a catchphrase that has become a marketing case study:

 “1,000 songs in your pocket.”

-In a recent conversation I had with Karen Dillon, author of Competing Against Luck, a book about the jobs-to-be-done framework, she clarified the meaning of a job vs. a benefit:
+In a recent conversation, I had with Karen Dillon, author of Competing Against Luck, a book about the jobs-to-be-done framework, she clarified the meaning of a job vs. a benefit:

 “So features and benefits are geared to solving a job.
-But if they aren’t well match to the job someone is hiring a product or service to do, it doesn’t matter how good they are, they won’t attract and keep those people struggling with a job.”
+But if they aren’t well matched to the job someone is hiring a product or service to do, it doesn’t matter how good they are, they won’t attract and keep those people struggling with a job.”